niquixotiz/pelican-svbhack/README.md

 When developing locally, you may want to set the following variable: `SITEURL = http://localhost:8000`

-## MODIFICATIONS

-- Accent color can be changed by editing `@accent` in `./static/css/style.less`.
-- A different Pygmentize theme can be used by editing `./Makefile` and running `make pygments`.

 ## AUTHOR

 pelican-svbhack is authored by Giulio Fidente.
+Little bit tuned by [me](https://github.com/niquixotiz).

 ## LICENSE